Bhuvneshwar Kumar: Indian Premier League

 Following his performances in the 2008/09 Ranji season, he was given an Indian Premier League (IPL) contract by Royal Challengers Bangalore.
 In 2011, he was signed by Pune Warriors India, but after the team was dissolved in 2013, he was bought by Sunrisers Hyderabad for ₹4.25 crores during the 2014 IPL Auction.

 In 2016, he played in Sunrisers' team which won the 2016 Indian Premier League, taking 23 wickets and winning the Purple Cap as the bowler who took most wickets during the season.
 In 2018, he was named the team's vice-captain.

 In the 2022 Indian Premier League mega-auction, Kumar was bought by the Sunrisers Hyderabad for ₹4.20 crores.
 He was later released by Sunrisers Hyderabad after the 2024 Indian Premier League.
-In the auctions held in November 2024, Kumar was bought by Royal Challengers Bangalore for ₹10.75 crores.Kumar took 17 wickets and helped RCB win the title in 2025 with best figures of 3/33 and final figures 2/38.
+In the auctions held in November 2024, Kumar was bought by Royal Challengers Bengaluru for ₹10.75 crores.Kumar took 17 wickets and helped RCB win the title in 2025 with best figures of 3/33 and final figures 2/38.